YehLi/xmodaler/docs/tutorials/extend_defaults.md

 If you only need the standard behavior, the [Beginner’s Tutorial](getting_started.md) should suffice.
 If you need to extend X-modaler to your own needs, see the following tutorials for more details:

 * X-modaler includes a few standard datasets.
-To use custom ones, see Use [Custom Datasets](custom_datasets.md).
+To use custom ones, see [Use Custom Datasets](custom_datasets.md).
 * X-modaler contains the standard logic that creates a data loader for training/testing from a dataset, but you can write your own as well.
-See Use [DataLoader](custom_loaders.md).
+See [DataLoader](custom_loaders.md).
 * X-modaler implements several state-of-the-art models for visoin-and-language tasks, and provides ways for you to overwrite their behaviors.
 See [Use Models](use_models.md) and [Write Models](write_models.md).
 * X-modaler provides a default training loop that is good for common training tasks.
 You can customize it with hooks, or write your own loop instead.
 See [Training](training.md).